achieven/how-to-host-in-digital-ocean/README.md

-w to host in digital ocean (using npm, node, github, unix)
+How to host in digital ocean (using npm, node, github, unix)

 1. In digital ocean - create droplet
 2. choose the standard version and rename the droplet name